myokmydj/InlineImageAssets/README.md

 ### Generating AI Prompts

 1. Click the **📄 Copy Asset List** button
-2. Paste the generated prompt into your character's WI (It's good work for AN↑)
+2. Paste the generated prompt into your character's description or system prompt
 3. The AI will know which images are available and how to use them

 **Generated Prompt Example:**